-Give our Fort Lauderdale injury team a call to arrange a free consultation.
+Give our Fort Lauderdale injury team a call.
 We’ll listen to your side of the story, assess your legal options, and answer the questions you have.

 Why You Should Call Our Fort Lauderdale Personal Injury Lawyers After a Car Accident

 Someone else caused a car accident and now you’re struggling with the consequences of their actions.
 You deserve to be compensated for your costs, injuries, pain, and suffering.

 By filing a legal claim for damages, you can work toward holding at-fault parties legally and financially responsible for the harm they’ve caused.
 Hiring an experienced Fort Lauderdale personal injury attorney can make a massive difference in how your case is ultimately resolved.

 At Hollander Law Firm, P.A., we’ve been advocating for car accident victims in and around Fort Lauderdale, Florida for decades.
 With 28 years of experience under our belts, we appreciate that your life was turned upside down in an instant.
 We also understand that while money won’t make everything better, it can make life a lot easier in the months and years to come.
 That’s why we’re prepared to do everything in our power to secure a full financial award on your behalf.

 When you hire our Fort Lauderdale car accident lawyers for help, we will:

 - Offer high-quality legal representation at all stages of your personal injury case